pranith-rao/Interesting_Apps/Email_Spam_Bot/README.md

 # Email Spam Bot
 This website allows you to spam mails to a particular mail ID.
 API used to send mails is provided by SendGrid.
 Since I'm currently subscribed to the free version max mails that can be sent per day is 100.
-But code works absolutely fine for any number .
+But code works absolutely fine for any number.

 ## Live Link
 Click on this url https://email-spam-bot.herokuapp.com/ to give it a try.